-The Hope Bay Project continued relevant monitoring, mitigation implementation, and reporting for the Project in 2023 while the site was under Care and Maintenance.
-As a result, there is reduced activity as a result of not operating a mine site.
+The Hope Bay Mine continued relevant monitoring, mitigation implementation, and reporting for the Mine in 2024 while the site was under Care and Maintenance.
+As a result, there is reduced activity because of not operating a mine site.
 Baseline data and impact predictions were provided in the respective environmental impact statements.
-A summary of monitoring activities undertaken in 2023, and updated conclusions on impact predictions, is summarized in Table 8-1.
+A summary of monitoring activities undertaken in 2024, and updated conclusions on impact predictions, is summarized in Table 8-1.
 Mitigation measures and adaptive mitigation strategies were implemented as outlined in relevant Management Plans (see Section 8).